(revised October 2023)

 Sequences seen in allele region 1 that can be used to classify isolates of sequence type T5 include:

 When both regions are taken into account, isolates can be placed into a set of composite allele classes.
-In January 2020, 317 of the 417 T5 isolates could be classified into one of 20 composite allele classes that occur in multiple isolates in the dataset.
-The numbers in these composite allele classes is shown in the following table (allele designation XX-YY, where XX = subregion 1 and YY = subregion 2:
+In October 2023, 369 of the 482 T5 isolates could be classified into one of 20 composite allele classes that occur in multiple isolates in the dataset, while 11 isolates had combinations of shared alleles from the two regions that occurred only a single time.
+An additional 20 isolates carried a unique sub-allele at one or both of the sub-allele regions.
+The numbers in these composite allele classes that were shared by more than one isolate are shown in the following table (allele designation XX-YY, where XX = subregion 1 and YY = subregion 2:

-Three of the composite allele classes account for almost 80% of the isolates that can be typed for both allele regions.
+Three of the composite allele classes account for almost 74% of the isolates that can be typed for both allele regions.
 It can be seen that substantial linkage disequilibrium exists for T5 isolates, with region 1 allele 1-1 is usually associated with either region 2 alleles 2-1 or 2-2, while region 1 allele 1-2 is usually associated with region 2 allele 2-3.
 This may be indicative of significant subdivision among the isolates that are placed within sequence type T5.
+It also suggests that genetic recombination between different copies of the 18S rRNA gene in Acanthamoeba is rare.

-As with alleles in T3, T4 and T11, isolates of T5 that are not included in the tables above could have been excluded because they (a) did not have sequences that completely overlapped the regions of the two sub-alleles, (b) had sequence ambiguities that excluded them, or (c) represented sequences of the 18S rRNA gene that had a unique sequence combination for the two sub-regions seen only once in the data.
-However, because two sequence regions were included in the composite alleles, an additional analysis has been performed.
+As with alleles in T3, T4 and T11, isolates of T5 that are not included in the tables above could have been excluded because they (a) did not have sequences that completely overlapped the regions of the two sub-alleles (n=67), (b) had sequence ambiguities that excluded them (n=8), (c) sequences that appeared to be a mixture from two isolates (n=5).
+As mentioned, there were some isolates for which the sequences of the 18S rRNA gene had a unique sequence combination for each of the two sub-regions amd represented combinations that were seen only once in the data (n=20).

 ALLELES IN SUB-REGION 2

 Sub-allele region 2 corresponds directly to the same hypervariable regions considered for Sequence types T3, T4 and T11.
 We have thus determined the frequency of isolates carrying specific alleles for sub-allele region 2.
 Again, it must be emphasized that region 2 is about 50% smaller than the equivalent DNA region within sequence type T3, T4 or T11.
-There are 371 T5 isolates that include sequences in sub-allele region 2.
-Of these 346 carry alleles that occur in more than a single isolate.
-The remaining isolates fall into the ambiguous or possibly unique classes of isolates.
+There are 417 T5 isolates that include sequences in sub-allele region 2.
+Of these 397 carry alleles for sub-region 2 that occur in more than a single isolate.
+The remaining isolates include 20 isolates with unique sequences in the subregion, 53 isolates that do not overlap the subregion and 12 isolates with amioguous or mixed sequences.
 The frequencies of the alleles that occur in more than one isolate are shown in the table below: